ProximaEPFL/prd/template/10-timeline.md

 ## Execution Roadmap

 Planning an efficient schedule will prevent us from making time-wasting mistakes and reduce costs.
 The timeline is organized over a 14 week period, marked with 4 milestones.
 Main guidelines will ensure that the whole development process complies with the MVP requirements.
-A team of 6 people will be in charge of delivering a product ready for initial rollout: 2 backend developers, 2 frontend developers, 1 UI/UX designer and 1 project manager.
+A team of 6 people will be in charge of delivering a product ready for initial rollout: 1 full stack developer, 1 backend developer, 2 frontend developers, 1 UI/UX designer and 1 project manager.
 The major points dealt with during this development process are setup, development, testing and rollout.

 #### Milestone 1